KyleMcComb/Pathfinder/README.md

 4. Now you can navigate to http://localhost:8000/ (or whichever port you have specified the container to run in) to view the website.
 ## Accounts

 There are 2 access levels to the system “admin” and “student”.
-Admin accounts has access to the database through the admin panel and have full access to all data, student accounts do not have access to the admin panel, they can see personalised information on the grade dashboard page.
+Admin accounts have access to the database through the admin panel and have full access to all data, student accounts do not have access to the admin panel, they can see personalised information on the grade dashboard page.

 * Admin Account
   * Student Number: admin